 Albany State University continuously promotes and requires a drug-free campus.
-The University actively encourages students and employees who feel they have a substance abuse problem to seeking counseling and treatment.
-The Student Counseling Department will help students, faculty, and staff seeking assistance with a substance abuse related problem.
+The University actively encourages students who feel they have a substance abuse problem to seek counseling and treatment.
+Student Health Services will help students seeking assistance with a substance abuse related problem.
 Those seeking such assistance are assured that professional standards of confidentiality will be upheld.

-If a student is in need of counseling and therapy for a substance abuse problem, the student will be referred to the Student Counseling Department.
+If a student is in need of counseling and therapy for a substance abuse problem, the student will be referred to Student Health Service.
 There the student will have access to licensed professional counselors prepared to assist.
-Please contact the Student Counseling Department at (229) 903-3610.
-The normal hours of operation are 8:00 a.m. - 5:00 p.m. on Monday - Friday for more information.
+Please contact Student Health Services at (229) 500-3546 or studenthealthservices@asurams.edu for more information.
 All services are free and strictly confidential.
+The following websites are a list of some treatment and counseling services that are also available to students: